 Coca-Cola is one of the most recognizable brands on our planet today.
 For instance, one study by CoreBrand found that Coke is the U.S. corporate asset with the most “brand power.”

 Yet while a vast number of people around the world continue to consume Coke, the company has faced much greater scrutiny related to health.
 Specifically, some health experts claim that Coca-Cola contributes to obesity.
-In this article, we want to further explore that claim.
-Doing so, we can better understand the Coca-Cola company itself and its relationship to public health.
+In this article, we want to explore that claim further.
+By doing so, we can better understand the Coca-Cola company itself and its relationship to public health.

 The Coca-Cola Company and its drinks do provide value to the world.
 Original Coke, along with the many other drinks that it sells, quenches drinkers’ thirst.
 Luminaries like Warren Buffett have long espoused Coke’s taste and the company’s financial prowess.
 And while Coca-Cola claims that it does not market directly to children, children also tend to enjoy the taste.